-An Emmy Award-winning half-hour TV show. intended to help people learn English that will be useful to them.
-Each story will people speaking English in important and realistic situations, like going to the doctor or talking with a child's teacher.
+An Emmy Award-winning half-hour TV show, intended to help people learn English.
+Each story will feature people speaking English in important and realistic situations, like going to the doctor or talking with a child's teacher.
 You will be asked to provide an email address to view these free videos.

 King County Adult Literacy Consortium

 A group of community and technical colleges, community based organizations, and libraries in King County that help adults gain the skills they need to support their families and earn livable wages.